-Managers are responsible for upholding the university's Equal Employment Opportunity policy and for bringing all issues of concern related to equal employment to the attention of the Equal Employment Opportunity and Employee Relations Office.
-If an employee complains or raises a concern related to discrimination or a difference in treatment in the workplace, managers should contact the Equal Employment Opportunity and Employee Relations Office (EEO/ER) for assistance.
+Managers are responsible for upholding the university's Equal Employment Opportunity policy and for bringing all issues of concern related to equal employment to the attention of the Equal Employment Opportunity and Access Office.
+If an employee complains or raises a concern related to discrimination or a difference in treatment in the workplace, managers should contact the Equal Employment Opportunity and Access Office (EEOA) for assistance.

 Affirmative Action Program

 Pursuant to the US Department of Labor, Office of Federal Contract Compliance Programs, and under Executive Order 11246, Section 503 of the Rehabilitation Act, and the Vietnam Era Veterans’ Readjustment Act, the university executes the Affirmative Action Program and prepares an annual Affirmative Action Plan (AAP).
 The plan consists of the following sections for:

 The Equal Employment Opportunity and Access Office (EEOA) is responsible writing and implementing the AAP and for the execution of the Affirmation Action Program as a whole.
 All AAP documents are available for review in the EEOA Office.